1. Blog

 Long-Term Relief

-For longer-term relief for your dog’s itchy skin, you’ll need to work with your veterinarian to diagnose and treat the root cause of the issue.
-Depending on the diagnosis, your veterinarian might prescribe medications, regular parasite protection, dietary changes, or powerful medicated shampoos to keep your dog from scratching around the clock.
+For longer-term relief for your dog’s itchy skin, work with your veterinarian to diagnose and treat the root cause.
+Depending on the diagnosis, your veterinarian might prescribe medications, regular parasite protection or dietary changes.
+They may also recommend powerful medicated shampoos to keep your dog from scratching around the clock.

 If environmental allergens are causing non-stop scratching, your veterinarian could recommend avoiding or minimizing exposure to items like grasses and mold that trigger itchy flares.
-Alternatively, they may prescribe antihistamines, or even immunotherapy—introducing small amounts of the allergen to your dog via injections or drops under the tongue to help them build up a tolerance.
+Alternatively, they may prescribe antihistamines, or even immunotherapy.
+Immunotherapy introduces small amounts of the allergen via injections or drops under the tongue to help them build a tolerance.

 Research published in the journal Veterinary Dermatology found that giving allergy shots to dogs with itchy skin for 10 months led to a 60 percent improvement in their symptoms with no side effects.

 Parasite protection is another common treatment your dog needs if they are scratching due to bug bites, fleas, scabies, hookworms, or other parasites.
-Your veterinarian might apply a topical product to the skin to kill external parasites or prescribe oral medications for internal parasites.
+Your veterinarian might apply a topical product to the skin to kill external parasites.
+Or they may prescribe oral medications for internal parasites.
 Once the parasites are killed, the itching should stop.

-A new diet could also be the solution to alleviating chronic itchiness.
+A new diet may help support chronic itchiness.
 Wilson often prescribes a strict feeding trial for dogs that appear to have food allergies or sensitivities.

 “The idea is to expose dogs to ingredients that are different from the ingredients in their current diet,” she explains.
 “After eight weeks, we feed them their original food and watch for symptoms to confirm if it was something in their food causing the allergic reaction.”